 Facilities for disabled students

-St Catherine’s has excellent access and facilities for students with disabilities.
-It can offer easy wheelchair access to virtually all areas, including computer rooms, the dining hall, and student common rooms.
+Catz has excellent access and facilities for students with disabilities.
+There is easy wheelchair access to virtually all areas, including graduate accommodation, the dining hall, MCR and Ainsworth Graduate Centre.

-The focus of graduate life in the college is the St Catherine's Middle Common Room (MCR), which is situated in a quiet part of the college, and comprises a lounge, bar and television room.
+The focus of graduate life in the college is the Middle Common Room (MCR) on the top floor of the Ainsworth Graduate Centre.
 With over 400 members of many different nationalities, it is one of the liveliest and most stimulating in Oxford.

 The MCR Committee organises a varied academic, social and sporting programme.
 Once a week a special graduate dinner is served in Hall and there are regular graduate seminars.
 The annual Graduates’ Dinner takes place in May.
 Graduates are also members of the Junior Common Room and have access to all its facilities.